 Under the stimulus package, the PPP is available to small and medium businesses with less than 500 employees via the U.S. Small Business Administration (SBA).
 The SBA is administering a Paycheck Protection Program loan for businesses to help maintain their staff and payroll and cover related costs during the Coronavirus pandemic.

 The program provides cash-flow assistance through 100 percent federally guaranteed loans to employers who maintain their payroll during this emergency.
-The loans will be forgiven for employers who maintain their payroll and help workers keep their jobs.
-This in turn will help affected small businesses and our economy snap-back faster after the crisis.
+The loans will be forgiven for employers who meet the PPP loan forgiveness rules.
+See full details on PPP loan forgiveness here.

-Call your bank or search online for SBA-approved lenders.
+Call your community financial institution, bank, or search online for SBA-approved lenders.
 You can also learn more about applying for an SBA loan directly on the SBA website.
 Below we provide answers to some of the most popular questions around the Paycheck Protection Program.

 FAQ on the Paycheck Protection Program: